Roxanna Wolfe is an experienced therapist and specializes in the treatment of trauma-related concerns.

 Hypnotherapy can ease some symptoms (The Washington Post, 11/5/16)

 Dr. Wolfe’s Dissociative Disorders Therapy Group includes people who suffer from dissociative symptoms.
-The Dissociative Disorders group begins with a strong focus on support and psycho-education, with experiential learning and handouts for practicing “grounding” and mindfulness at home.
+The Dissociative Disorders group begins with a strong focus on support and psycho-education.
+Group therapy offers experiential learning, where we practice grounding and being present so that members prepare to apply these important skills independently.
 Members of this group may have experienced prolonged trauma and/or difficulties with attachment, and may struggle in relationships.

 Dr. Wolfe has strong experience in group therapy, having designed, developed, and conducted the Children’s Group Therapy Program, and the Adult Men’s and Women’s Trauma Group Therapy programs at Benton County Mental Health in Corvallis, Oregon.